United Kingdom in the Soviet–Afghan War: MI6's battleground – the Panjshir Valley

 Added to this was intelligence – Cheltenham-based GCHQ intercepted and translated Soviet battle plan communications.
-This was then relayed to the MI6 teams who had with them equipment such as the American-made AN/URS11 remote controlled signals intelligence transceiver and Satellite phones.
+This was then relayed to the MI6 teams, who had with them equipment such as the American-made AN/URS11 remote controlled signals intelligence transceiver and Satellite phones.
 From the intercepted Soviet intelligence MI6 was able to adjust mujahid training accordingly.
-During the Soviet Panjshir VII offensive, which would be one of the largest of the war, the radios and British intelligence combined had warned Massoud giving him details of the 11,000 Soviet and 2,600 Afghan soldiers, under Marshal of the Soviet Union Sergei Sokolov, supported by 200 aircraft and 190 helicopters assaulting the valley.
-The details saved Massoud and his men's lives and despite the losses during the offensive they survived the huge onslaught.
-By then and the following offensives (Panjshir VIII and IX), MI6 was providing him with more than just secure communications.
+During the Soviet Panjshir VII offensive, which would be one of the largest of the war, the radios and British intelligence combined had warned Massoud.
+This gave him details of the 11,000 Soviet and 2,600 Afghan soldiers, under Marshal of the Soviet Union Sergei Sokolov, supported by 200 aircraft and 190 helicopters assaulting the valley.
+These details saved Massoud and his men's lives, and despite the losses during the offensive they survived the huge onslaught.
+Through the following offensives (Panjshir VIII and IX) as well, MI6 was providing him with more than just secure communications.

-The operatives also helped to retrieve abandoned or destroyed Soviet equipment which included crashed Soviet helicopters, one of which was a downed Mil Mi-24 Hind.
-The operatives were able to take the most important parts of the helicopter and carried out them on mules.
-These were then successfully brought across the border into Pakistan, field-tested or boxed up and sent back to the UK to be studied.
+The operatives also helped to retrieve abandoned or destroyed Soviet equipment including crashed Soviet helicopters, one of which was a downed Mil Mi-24 Hind.
+The operatives were able to take the most important parts of the helicopter, carrying them out on mules.
+From there they were successfully brought across the border into Pakistan, where they were field-tested or boxed up to be sent back to the UK for study.

 In line with Carrington's wish for a 'televised war' MI6's training and operational efforts doubled as a sideshow providing the international coverage of Massoud's fight against the Soviets in the Panjshir.
 In an untried method MI6 intended to film any atrocities they came across or any victories that the Mujahideen had won.
 MI6 then recruited journalists who were then trained for the role of Britain's psychological operations in Afghanistan.
 These were more experimental, having to find suitable cameramen among the mujahideen groups in Peshawar or sometimes crossing the border with them to reinforce their journalistic cover as freelance foreign correspondents.
 Footage that came out of Afghanistan initially were of poor quality, and MI6 sought to improve this, so therefore the camera of choice was a Super 8mm film camera.
 One of the journalists was Sandy Gall who had been recruited by MI6 for this reason, and went into Afghanistan in 1982.
 He built up a good friendship with Massoud and his aides.
 Later that year Gall and his team managed to send back footage successfully during the Soviet Panjshir IV offensive.
 This was transmitted on 23 November for an evening ITN News bulletin.
 Gall however was always kept away from the other MI6 operatives.